 Photo wall clocks are a fun way to display your family photos while making something useful (a wall clock).
 A while back I saw something similar on Snapfish’s Facebook page, and I decided I would share my own, slightly-different version of this Large Photo Wall Clock DIY — “Make the most of the time we have.”
 (I wish I knew the original source of the idea!)

-I saw a similar photo wall clock to this a while back on Snapfish’s Facebook page and thought I would make my own version.
-This is a great, fun, unique project for your home and it could save you some money on a large wall clock.
+This project is great fun for your home, makes a gorgeous centerpiece to your room, and it could save you some money as opposed to purchasing a large wall clock (if you watch for deals).
 Of course the price will be different for everyone depending on if you choose to have words, how many you choose to have, what discounts you get, how many frames you already have…the list goes on.
-Here is what I got:

 - 12 mix-match frames (some that I had, some that I purchased ranging from $1 to $5)

 - 12 photo prints–I used a mixture of 4×6 and 5×7, but to save some money you could use 4×6 in each when you get free prints and just put borders around the pictures that have larger frames